 He is a Certified Golf Fitness Instructor with the Titleist Performance Institute and strength coach for the Golf Fitness Academy at Stonetown Physiotherapy.
 As well, Cyril has worked as team trainer for the Kitchener Hallman Twins senior men’s fastball team and as a consultant for the Ontario Curling Association and the St. Marys Lincolns Junior B hockey team.

 Melissa Hay graduated from Western University’s Master of Physical Therapy program in 2016.
 Melissa also completed an undergraduate degree at Western with an honours specialization in Biology and a minor in Psychology, graduating in 2011.
-She is continuing her studies at Western to complete her PhD in Health and Rehabilitation Sciences in the physical therapy field.
+In 2018 she completed a PhD in Health and Rehabilitation Sciences at Western University with her area of research examining exercise for low back pain in older adults.

 Melissa is dedicated to providing reliable, compassionate, patient-centred care by offering a reflective approach to clinical practice, a genuine interest in well-being and recovery from illness and injury, and a desire to help people live healthy, active lifestyles at any age.
 In her down time, Melissa enjoys being outside in the sunshine, running, hiking and skiing.